locmai/humble/docs/concepts/configuration-per-deployment.md

 ---
-title: Data-driven deployment strategy
+title: Configuration per deployment
 ---

-## Configuration hierarchy
+## Configuration levels

 Each deployment is configured using its own YAML files and shared ones.
 As a result, you can configure each deployment uniquely or have the same configuration across all deployments.

+We could update the settings in the proper configuration files based on the needs to configure either the specific layer, a deployment, or from the top level.

 The directory structure with the configuration files: